 - design and furnishings.

-Gateway Hubs actively engage with industry to provide real world learning and experiences for teachers and students, including advanced manufacturing technologies (industry 4.0).
+Gateway schools actively engage with industry to provide world of work learning and experiences for teachers and students, including advanced manufacturing technologies (industry 4.0).

 Programs offered include: